EcoPlanet Property Services

 Do this walk after a wet day if possible.
 You will see the real problem zones immediately.

-- Identify complaint areas Circle the spots residents comment on most: dirty entry pads, stained sidewalks, ramp lines in the parkade, garbage approach zones, loading bays, and any recurring graffiti areas.
+2. Identify complaint areas Circle the spots residents comment on most: dirty entry pads, stained sidewalks, ramp lines in the parkade, garbage approach zones, loading bays, and any recurring graffiti areas.

-Pick the right scope (so you get results without overspending)
+Pick the right scope so you get results without overspending

 A good March scope is targeted, not massive.
 Councils approve faster when the plan is clear.

+Sweep first, then wash, then scrub where needed.
 Sweeping removes grit that would otherwise smear during washing.
 Washing lifts the surface film.
 Scrubbing is for stubborn zones like parkade ramps, turning lanes, and tire-mark areas.

-Property address, the three priority areas, any access notes (busy doors, delivery times), and your preferred timing window.
+What to send to a vendor for a cleaner quote: property address, the three priority areas, any access notes, and your preferred timing window.

 FAQs

-1) Is March too cold or too wet for power washing in Vancouver?
+Is March too cold or too wet for power washing in Vancouver?

 Usually, no. March can be a practical time because winter grime has built up and spring schedules are not fully booked yet.
 The key is choosing the right day and using a method that matches the surface, then allowing safe drying time in high-traffic areas.

-2) How long does sidewalk or parkade cleaning usually take?
+How long does sidewalk or parkade cleaning usually take?

 It depends on surface area, buildup, access, and whether you are sweeping, washing, scrubbing, or doing all three.
 Most buildings get the best results by working in phases, so key routes stay open while work is underway.